A good fun co-operative game … for both casuals & keenies!

 A plane with intrepid adventurers aboard has crashed landed in a desert.
 Beneath the desert a lost city is buried – which they had set out to locate and reveal.

-But things have changed.
-Now, as their focal aim, they must find a way back to civilisation before the desert claims their lives.
-The only way is for them to locate the parts of an ancient flying machine that is known to lie somewhere within the city, buried beneath the sands.
+They must find a way back to civilisation before the desert claims their lives.
+The only way is for them to locate the parts of an ancient flying machine that are known to lie somewhere within the city that’s buried beneath the sands.

 It’s no walkover ❗